RBusarow/Dispatch/docs/index.md

 # DispatcherProvider

 Utilities for [kotlinx.coroutines][coroutines] which make them type-safe, easier to test, and require less code.
-Define your [CoroutineDispatchers][CoroutineDispatcher] once in a [CoroutineScope][CoroutineScope] factory and then never think about them again.
+Define your [CoroutineDispatchers][coroutineDispatcher] once in a [CoroutineScope][coroutineScope] factory and then never think about them again.

 ```kotlin
 val presenter = MyPresenter(MainCoroutineScope())